DanielCornea/class-udacity/README.md

 be received during a natural disaster event.

 ## File Descriptions
-APP:
+APP:  <br />
---TEMPLATES:
+--TEMPLATES:  <br />
----go.html and master.html contain the presentation html code for the browser
+---go.html and master.html contain the presentation html code for the browser  <br />
---run.py contains the flask app and the code used to retrieve and present the data
+--run.py contains the flask app and the code used to retrieve and present the data  <br />
-DATA:
+DATA:  <br />
---- .csv files contain the input data used for the ML algorithm
+--- .csv files contain the input data used for the ML algorithm   <br />
---- DisasterResponse.db is the database used to store data
+--- DisasterResponse.db is the database used to store data  <br />
---- process_data.py contains the code to clean and save the data to the DB
+--- process_data.py contains the code to clean and save the data to the DB   <br />
-MODELS:
+MODELS:   <br />
---- train_classifier.py contains the ML algo code
+--- train_classifier.py contains the ML algo code  <br />

 ## Running Instructions